Travel Information Slovenia

 Road conditions:

-In winter, road conditions are heavily dependent on the weather.
-Winter tyres are therefore required by law.
+In winter, road conditions depend heavily on the weather.
+Winter tyres are therefore legally required.
 In mountainous regions, it is also advisable to carry snow chains.

 Travelling in Slovenia is perfect for nature lovers and city enthusiasts alike.
 Whether mountainous or Mediterranean: this small country has a lot to offer!
 Here are our most important travel tips for Slovenia: